tdkehoe/Cloud-Functions-for-Firebase-Tutorial/README.md

 ## Cloud Storage

-Cloud Firestore stores data: objects, arrays, strings, numbers, etc. Cloud Storage stores files.
+Cloud Firestore stores data: objects, arrays, strings, numbers, etc. Cloud Storage stores large digital files, such as photos, music, and videos.
 Handling files is very different from handling data.

 There's no set of commands like `set()`, `get()`, `update()`, `delete()`.
 Instead, you use Node.js to handle files.
 Node.js has a steep learning curve.
 The Firebase team put together [code samples](https://cloud.google.com/nodejs/docs/reference/storage/latest) for just about anything you might want to do with Cloud Storage.

 ### Get a Storage bucket

-There are two ways to hook up Storage in your Cloud Functions.
+You can hook up Storage in your Cloud Functions with either Google Cloud Functions or Cloud Functions for Firebase.

 #### Google Cloud Functions